• Skip to primary navigation

 • Storage: Store in an airtight container for up to 5 days or freeze for up to 3 months.

-five brown butter chocolate chip cookies arranged on parchment paper with chocolate chips.
+Chewy and crisp brown butter chocolate chip cookies arranged on parchment paper.

 Brown Butter Chocolate Chip Cookies Recipe